Rozdandy/africadelishms3/README.md

 * After filling all the fields completely, user can click the "Add Recipe" green button to submit.
 * After flash message will show for scuccessfully submissions.

 #### Edit or Update Recipe

- This feature is to enable users to update or editing an existing recipes posted by them
+ This feature is to enable users to update or edit an existing recipes posted by them

 * On the website user can click on the recipes posted by them from their profile page.
 * Also, they click on the recipe created by them on the main page.